lharder/nexus/README.md

 To start searching, you instantiate a *beacon* on every device with the same, arbitrary name of your game and an individual callsign for each player.
 As soon as *beacon* discovers a new game contact, the handler is called and passed in the new contact object with its ip, port and callsign:

 ````
--- discover peers in the local network
+-- discover peers in the local network as contacts:
+-- local contact = Contact.new( ip, port, callsign, attrs )
 -- create a beacon
+local attrs = { avatar = "bob", foo = "bar" }
-local beacon = Beacon.new( "NameOfTheGame", "callsign", function( other )
+local beacon = Beacon.new( "NameOfTheGame", "callsign",
+	function( other )
-	pprint( "Found contact: " .. other.callsign )
+		pprint( "Found contact: " .. other.callsign,  other.attrs )
+	end,
-end )
+attrs )

 -- search and react
 function update( self, dt )